ssebs/ssebs-www/content/blog/godot-ik.md

   <source src="./img/dank-nooner-v2/godot-inverse-kinematics.mp4" type="video/mp4" />
 </video>

-> You can see that I've moving the target and the leg is moving naturally.
+> You can see that I'm moving the target and the leg is moving naturally.

 ## What's next for Dank Nooner?